-In an effort to provide assistance in avoiding common ethical and client trust accounting mistakes, the Ethics and Client Trust Account Schools are available to all California attorneys.
+In an effort to provide assistance in avoiding common ethical and client trust accounting mistakes, the Ethics and Client Trust Account Schools are available to all California attorneys or interested individuals.

 Attorneys who have not been disciplined by the State Bar but seek information to aid their law practice are eligible to attend.
 Minimum Continuing Legal Education (MCLE) credit is available.